Real Time Verification

 - The Eligibility Verification Portal is a browser-based application free for all enrolled pharmacy providers.
 Pharmacy staff must complete the Pharmacy Eligibility Verification Portal Access Form (HHS Form 1317) to register.

 Refer to the pharmacy payer sheets for an explanation of the expanded messages on all real-time inquiries.

 Temporary Medicaid Eligibility Verification

-Medicaid-eligible individuals may present the Temporary Medicaid Eligibility Verification form (Form 1027-A) as evidence of Medicaid eligibility.
-While this form might not have a Medicaid number, it can be relied upon as proof of Medicaid eligibility until the family receives the Your Texas Benefits Medicaid card.
-Vendor Drug encourages pharmacies to verify the drug is on our formulary, fill the prescription(s), and then submit the claim(s) to Medicaid once the cardholder ID number is assigned.
+People enrolled in Medicaid may present the Temporary Medicaid Eligibility Verification (HHS Form 1027-A) as evidence of Medicaid eligibility.
+While this form might not include the person's Medicaid number, it can be relied upon as proof of Medicaid eligibility until the person receives his or her Your Texas Benefits Medicaid card.
+We encourage pharmacy staff to verify the drug is on the formulary, fill the prescription, and then submit the claim to Medicaid once the cardholder ID number is assigned.

 Medicaid Presumptive Eligibility